Georgia and the Russo-Ukrainian war: Troops from South Ossetia and Abkhazia in Ukraine

 Leaders of Abkhazia and South Ossetia, Russian-backed separatist republics of Georgia, announced their support for Russian Federation in the Russian invasion of Ukraine.
 On 26 March 2022, President of South Ossetia Anatoly Bibilov announced that South Ossetian troops would take part in the Russian invasion of Ukraine.
 Based on the 2017 military treaty between Russia and South Ossetia, parts of South Ossetian Armed Forces were integrated into the Russia's 4th Guards Military Base stationed in the territory.
 According to the General Staff of the Armed Forces of Ukraine, three battalion tactical groups of around 1200 Russian and South Ossetian servicemen were transferred to Ukraine.
 Moreover, South Ossetian volunteers took part in the invasion within the Russian irregular units in Ukraine, such as Alania Battalion, which has been described by the Institute for the Study of War as the “first volunteer unit to have seen combat during the Russian invasion of Ukraine”.

 In addition, parts of Russian military units stationed in Abkhazia were also transferred to Ukraine.
 According to the General Staff of the Armed Forces of Ukraine, two battalion tactical groups, with about 800 soldiers, were transferred from Russia's 7th Military Base in Abkhazia to Ukraine as of March 2022.
 Abkhazian Armed Forces officially did not take part in the invasion.
 However, Abkhaz volunteers fought on Russian side within units such as Pyatnashka Brigade.
 As the most Abkhaz and South Ossetian citizens at the same time also hold Russian citizenship, the prospect of the Russian mobilization in Abkhazia and South Ossetia has been raised, although, the mobilization so far has only encompassed "Russian citizens registered in the officially recognized territory of the Russian Federation".

 Georgian volunteers in Ukraine

-The Georgian Legion, a unit of Georgian and international volunteers in the War in Donbas, took part in the Russian invasion of Ukraine on the Ukraine's side.
+The Georgian Legion, a unit of Georgian and international volunteers in the War in Donbas, took part in the Russian invasion of Ukraine on Ukraine's side.
 The group is commanded by Mamuka Mamulashvili, a veteran Georgian officer.
 As of February 2024, 44 Georgian Legion volunteers have so far been reported killed in the Russian invasion of Ukraine.